 It has a shutter release on both sides of the body.
 Lefties rejoice!

-The focus on both lenses that I own, the 80mm Planar f/2.8 HFT and 120mm S-Planar f/5.6 HFT, is very smooth and precise.
+The focus on all the lenses that I own, the 50mm Distagon f/4 HFT, 80mm Planar f/2.8 HFT and 120mm S-Planar f/5.6 HFT, and 150mm Sonnar f/4 HFT is very smooth and precise.
 Although, sometimes I feel that the slow precision focus is a little slower than I'd like in a lot of cases.
 I expect I'll end up getting an extension arm for the camera to speed of the focus.

 Compared to my other 6x6 cameras, the Rolleiflex SLX has a larger focusing screen.
 A nice feature that is kind of offset by the screen in my camera being heavily marred by cleaning marks.
 I've also noticed that the larger glass also makes it easier for sunlight to reach the focusing screen when shooting without the pop-up magnifier.
 The factory screen in my SLX does not handle this as well as the good screens I have in my Yashicamat and Bronica.
 Where the sun touches, the image completely goes away.
 Whereas on the other two cameras, the image is still somewhat visible through the sunlight.
 Perhaps someday I'll splurge and pop a Maxwell screen into it.

 If you ever need to shoot an entire roll of 120 film as quick as possible, this is what it sounds like with the SLX.